Nov. 25, 2020

 Longinow lives in Riverside with his wife Robin and their three children, Ben, Matt and Sarah.

-Fred Sanders is a systematic theologian who studies and teaches across the entire range of classic Christian doctrine, but with a special focus on the doctrine of the Trinity.
-He has taught in the Torrey Honors Institute since 1999, and is an amateur historian of Biola's institutional history.
-He and his wife Susan live in La Mirada with their two children, Freddy and Phoebe.
-They are members of Grace Evangelical Free Church.
+Fred Sanders is a systematic theologian who studies and teaches across the entire range of classic Christian doctrine, but with a primary focus on the doctrine of the Trinity.
+Fred has taught in Torrey Honors College since 1999, and is an amateur historian of Biola's institutional history.
+He is co-founder of the annual Los Angeles Theology Conference, and maintains an active internet presence via Twitter and blog.
+He and his family are members of Grace Evangelical Free Church.